 Antenna tuning means how well antenna impedance is matched to its chipset.
-For example a well-tuned 2.4 GHz WiFi antenna will have very low return loss in 2.4- 2.484 GHz, thus ensuring very low reflections with the chipset transceiver.
+For example, a well-tuned 2.4 GHz WiFi antenna will have shallow return loss in 2.4- 2.484 GHz, thus ensuring shallow reflections with the chipset transceiver.

 In this service, we optimize antenna performance on physical prototyping.
-All antennas are sensitive to their environment such as plastic metals, near by metals…etc. When the antenna is integrated to the product, its common that its target turnings are slightly off-set from the simulations.
-Thus, antenna tunings needed to be adjusted to target frequency range either by optimizing matching component values, topology or by slightly changing the physical dimension of the antenna.
+All antennas are sensitive to their environment, such as plastic metals, nearby metals…etc. When the antenna is integrated into the product, it’s common that its target turnings are slightly off-set from the simulations.
+Thus, antenna tunings needed to be adjusted to the target frequency range either by optimizing matching component values, topology, or slightly changing the antenna’s physical dimension.

-Final antenna is always needed to be tuned in its final resting place and with final usage environment, to ensure best RF link possible
+The final antenna is always needed to be tuned in its final resting place and with the final usage environment to ensure the best RF link.

 We use state-of-the-art Agilent 5071C vector network analyzers with due ECAL kits.
-We measure the antenna “raw impedance”, then using antenna matching software, we design antenna matching circuit topology and values.
+We measure the antenna “raw impedance.”
+By using antenna matching software, we design antenna matching circuit topology and values.
 We solder appropriate matching components to tune antenna resonance to the target frequency band.

-Once, antenna return loss is optimized, we will proceed to antenna passive testing in anechoic chamber, ETS-8050.
-An antenna anechoic chamber provides a stable, non-reflective environment for antenna tesiting.
-At CoreIoT Technologies, we have antenna anechoic chamber capable of measuring from 700 MHz to 10 GHz.
-Measurements below this frequency range is also possible.
+Once antenna return loss is optimized, we will proceed to antenna passive testing in an anechoic chamber, ETS-8050.
+An antenna anechoic chamber provides a stable, non-reflective environment for antenna testing.
+At CoreIoT Technologies, we have an antenna anechoic chamber capable of measuring from 700 MHz to 10 GHz.
+Measurements below this frequency range are also possible.